StarTalk Radio - Einstein’s Genius with Ron Howard

 And I only know you're moving because you're moving past me.

-But Bob's experience is exactly
+But Bob's experience is exactly that he's not moving.

-and he's floating in empty space
+And he's floating in empty space.

-and I floated past him.
+And I floated past him.

 And it was very important to Einstein.